getsentry/status-page-list/README.md

 This project requires yarn v1 and Node.js v20 or higher to run.
 We recommend configuring your Node version with [Volta](https://volta.sh/).

 New status page entries can be added by adding a new entry to `src/data` folder.
+You can use the `yarn generate:data` CLI helper to add entries via the command line.
 You can look at the [Sentry entry](./src/data/sentry.ts) as an example.

 After adding a new status entry run `yarn generate` to update the codegen files.